O'Mullant History, Family Crest & Coats of Arms

 Early History of the O'Mullant family

-Another 105 words (8 lines of text) covering the years 1729, 1660 and 1720 are included under the topic Early O'Mullant History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our O'Mullant research.
+Another 53 words (4 lines of text) covering the years 1729, 1660 and 1720 are included under the topic Early O'Mullant History in all our PDF Extended History products and printed products wherever possible.

 O'Mullant Spelling Variations

 Many spelling variations of the surname O'Mullant can be found in the archives.
 One reason for these variations is that ancient scribes and church officials recorded names as they were pronounced, often resulting in a single person being recorded under several different spellings.
 The different spellings that were found include Mullan, Mullen, Mullin, Mullens, Mullins, O'Mullen, O'Mullan, O'Mullin, McMullen and many more.